 DEOs interviewed in the field reflected on BRIDGE and concluded that it promoted interactive learning processes among the participants and made everyone engage throughout the training course.
 Creating small groups among the training participants provided a safe space for everyone to speak.
 The limited number of participants in the trainings was completely different to previous practices of having as many participants attend each training event as possible.
 All of the respondents consulted during the evaluation process expressed that the ECN's election management trainings in the past were very old fashioned; they were often conducted in big halls with larger number of participants than was comfortable.
-When BRIDGE came into practice it introduced a "different flavour" to training, as it shifted the ECN's training from lecture to participatory method.
-BRIDGE also made the senior management of the ECN realize the value of participants, as an "important resource" to make the trainings transformative and impact driven.
+When BRIDGE came into practice it introduced a "different flavour" to training, as it shifted the ECN's training from lecture to participants, as an "important resource" to make the trainings transformative and impact driven.